sca-secure-library-sca25519/sca25519/README.md

 # Running the sca25519 library (release 1.0) on ChipWhisperer

-On instruction how to run the code on ChipWhisperer see: [ChipWhisperer sca25519 folder](./cw/)
+On instructions how to run the code on ChipWhisperer see: [ChipWhisperer sca25519 folder](./cw/)

-Be aware what when running on F3 you need to use pseudorandom generator, as instructed.
+Be aware that when running on F3, you need to use a pseudorandom generator, as instructed.

-To start go to

 Authors of the porting:
 - Léo Weissbart `l.weissbart@cs.ru.nl `